SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>The great corporations of this country were not founded by ordinary people.</h3 quote>
+<h3 quote align='center'>Give me a firm place to stand, and I will move the earth.</h3 quote>

 ---